 How does Cloudflare Access evaluate tokens?

-Cloudflare Access signs JSON Web Tokens during the authentication flow and expects them in one of two places: a cookie in the browser and a custom authentication header.
+Cloudflare Access assigns JWTs (JSON web tokens) during authentication and looks for them in 1 of 2 places: a cookie in the browser or a custom authentication header.

 CF_Authorization.
 The header value is

 Does Access support multi-factor authentication?

 Access will enforce the multi-factor authentication (MFA) settings of the identity provider configured.
 Access does not have an independent or out-of-band MFA feature.

 Access is subjected to the MFA policies set in your identity provider.
 For example, users attempting to log in to an Access protected app might login through Okta.
 Okta would enforce an MFA check before sending the valid authentication confirmation back to Cloudflare Access.